-Start the year with clear sets of rules and routines that are understood by all pupils - Be ready, respectful and safe.

-- Establish agreed rewards and positive reinforcements. - Establish sanctions for misbehaviour. - Establish clear responses for handling behavioural problems. - Encourage respect and development of positive relationships. - Make effective use of the physical space available. - Have well-planned lessons with a range of activities to keep pupils stimulated.
+- Start the year with clear sets of rules and routines that are understood by all pupils. - Establish agreed rewards and positive reinforcements. - Establish sanctions for misbehaviour. - Establish clear responses for handling behavioural problems. - Encourage respect and development of positive relationships. - Make effective use of the physical space available. - Have well-planned lessons with a range of activities to keep pupils stimulated.